At a Glance

 Harley-Davidson is an iconic American brand, a strong company, and a unique place to work.

 Harley-Davidson is a major US motorcycle manufacturer that sells its bikes worldwide through a network of more than 1,400 dealers.
 The company offers heavyweight cruiser and touring models, sportbikes, and dual models that can be used on- and off-road.
-Its six families of motorcycles: Touring, Dyna, Softail, Street, Sportster, and V-Rod.
-It also makes three-wheeled motorcycles.
-Harley-Davidson sells attitude with its brand-name products, which include a line of clothing and accessories (MotorClothes).
+Its six families of motorcycles include Touring, Trike, Softail, H-D Street, Sportster, and its Customer Vehicle Operations (CVO) models.
+Harley-Davidson also sells attitude with its brand-name products, which include a line of riding gear and apparel (MotorClothes).
 Harley-Davidson Financial Services (HDFS) offers financing to dealers and consumers in the US and Canada.
 The US generates almost 70% of Harley's revenue.

 Harley operates through two segments.
-Its core motorcycle manufacturing operations generate around 90% of its revenue each year; Harley-Davidson Financial Services contributes the remainder of revenue.
+Its core motorcycle manufacturing operations (HDMC) generates more than 85% of revenue each year, and Harley-Davidson Financial Services (HDFS) contributes the remainder.